Skip to main content

 Single major version

-If the organization developing a project supports only one major version, the package for that project has the following guidelines:
+If the organization developing a project supports only one major version, the package follows these guidelines:

-• The value of name exactly matches the name of the project.
+• The value of name matches the project name exactly.

-For example, a single release will only maintain one major version of glibc and (as such) the package name is “glibc” with no version suffix.
+For example, since only one major version of glibc is maintained, the package name is simply glibc without a version suffix.

-• The Habitat package plan file is located in a directory of the same name in the habitat-sh/core-plans repository.
+• The Habitat package plan file is located in a directory with the same name in the habitat-sh/core-plans repository.
 For example, core/glibc.

 Multiple major versions

-For projects that have more than one major version of a project supported at a time, the package name includes the version number.
+For projects that support more than one major version simultaneously, the package name includes the version number.
 For example, postgresql16.

-Package names that include a major (and minor) version suffix, package versions are never altered from their project’s source.
-For example, if the package uses a the YYYYMMDD DateVer schema, this isn’t reformatted to YYYY.MM.DD.
-This is to ensure the CVE detection process and automated build and detection systems can refer to the exact publishers’ versions.
+When package names include a major (and minor) version suffix, the package version remains consistent with the project’s source.
+For example, if the project uses a YYYYMMDD DateVer schema, it is not reformatted to YYYY.MM.DD.
+This ensures compatibility with CVE detection and automated build systems that rely on the publisher’s exact versioning.

-For projects that don’t use SemVer or RomVer (for example builder-api or Perl) the package name is reviewed from refresh to refresh.
+For projects that don’t use SemVer or RomVer (for example, builder-api or Perl), the package name is reviewed during each refresh cycle.

-• The value of name matches the name of the project it represents, plus the major version of the package being supported (as a suffix).
+• The value of name matches the project name, with the major version appended as a suffix.

-• The plan file is located in a directory of the same name (including the suffix) in this repository.
-For example, core/postgresql16 and/or core/postgresql17.
+• The plan file is located in a directory with the same name (including the suffix) in the repository.
+For example, core/postgresql16 or core/postgresql17.

-• The value of name matches the name of the project it represents, plus the major and minor supported version number as a suffix.
+• The value of name matches the project name, with the major and minor version numbers appended as a suffix.
 For example, core/foo3_0 or core/foo3_1.

-• The plan file is located within a directory of the same name (including the suffix) in this repository.
+• The plan file is located in a directory with the same name (including the suffix) in the repository.

 Note